+IV.
+IS ARBITRATION UTILIZED IN INTELLECTUAL PROPERTY DISPUTES?
+The answer is an unqualified yes.
 Clearly, litigation is the preferred, and sometimes only, route for resolving intellectual property disputes.
 Also, other ADR mechanisms, such as mediation, are becoming increasingly attractive.
 Nevertheless, both administered and ad hoc arbitration have been, and are being, utilized.

 It is difficult to assess the number of intellectual property disputes that are the subject of arbitration.
-One reason is the confidentiality that shrouds such proceedings-at least up to a point.
-Another reason is the difficulty arbitral institutions experience in attempting to classify arbitrations initiated under their auspices.
+One reason is the confidentiality that shrouds such proceedings--at least up to a point.
+Another reason is the difficulty arbitran institutions experience in attempting to classify arbitrations initiated under their auspices.
 Notwithstanding this situation, it seems fair to say that substantial numbers of intellectual property disputes have been the subject of arbitration proceedings in recent years.
-The number is likely to be significantly larger than institutional statistics would suggest, because intellectual property issues are often a component of international commercial disputes that are not classified by institutions as "intellectual property" disputes.
+The number is likely to be significantly larger than institutional statistics would suggest, hearing and the end of the second physical second to the second to be a second of the second second second second because intellectual property issues are often a component of international commercial disputes that are not classified by institutions as "intellectual property" disputes.